Cyclicity and R-matrices: Introduction

 \section{Introduction}

-Let $q\in\CC^*$ which is not a root of unity and let $\U_q(\Glie)$ be a quantum affine algebra.
-Let $\mathcal{F}$ be the tensor category of finite-dimensional representations of the algebra $\U_q(\Glie)$.
-This category has been studied from many points geometric, algebraic, combinatorial perspectives in connections to various fields, see \cite{mo, kkko} for recent important developments, \cite{Hbou} for a recent review and \cite{cwy} for a very recent point of view in the context of physics.
+Let $q\in\CC^*$ which is not a root of unity and let $\U_q(\Glie)$ be the quantum affine algebra corresponding to an affine Kac-Moody algebra $\Glie$.
+Let $\mathcal{F}$ be the category of finite-dimensional representations of the algebra $\U_q(\Glie)$.
+The algebra $\U_q(\Glie)$ being a Hopf algebra, the category $\mathcal{F}$ has a tensor structure.
+This tensor category has been studied from many points geometric, algebraic, combinatorial perspectives in connections to various fields, see \cite{mo, kkko} for recent important developments, \cite{Hbou} for a recent review and \cite{cwy} for a very recent point of view in the context of physics.

-$\mathcal{F}$ has a very intricated structure and many basic questions are still open, such as the dimension of its simple objects or the classification of the indecomposable objects.
+$\mathcal{F}$ has a very intricated structure.
+It is not known if the category $\mathcal{F}$ is wild or tame.
+All simple objects in $\mathcal{F}$ have been classified by Chari-Pressley (see \cite{Cha2}), although many basic questions are still open, such as the dimension of the simple objects of $\mathcal{F}$ or the classification of its indecomposable objects.
 The aim of the present paper is to answer to one of these basic questions, namely the compatibility of tensor product with cyclicity.